Nov

 Severely anxious children, young children, or those who have had a previous negative experience in a dental setting can benefit from oral conscious sedation.
 This procedure involves taking oral medication 15 minutes up to one hour before the treatment.
 Available in a pill-based or liquid formula, the sedation induces deep relaxation, but your child will still be awake.
 While most will be relaxed and watch a movie, some may drift off into light sleep, but a slight nudge is all that is needed to rouse them from their slumber.
 Unlike inhalation sedation, the effects of the anti-anxiety medication don’t leave the body immediately after treatment.
 Closely observe your child for the next 4-8 hours and ensure they avoid physical activities that day as they recover.Â

 Sedation dentistry is safe when administered by trained personnel.
-Dr. Vostatek is a diplomat in pediatric dentistry and is well-versed in the latest techniques and protocols for sedation dentistry.
+Dr. Sean is a diplomat in pediatric dentistry and is well-versed in the latest techniques and protocols for sedation dentistry.
 His expertise ensures that the appropriate type and level of sedation are selected for each child, whether mild sedation for relaxation or deeper sedation for more extensive procedures.

 Inhalation sedation with laughing gas doesn’t need much preparation.
 Your child may have a light meal or drink before the treatment.
 However, heavy meals aren’t recommended as they can make your child nauseous.
 For oral conscious sedation, your child shouldn’t eat or drink after midnight.
 Meals may cause nausea or affect the effectiveness of the medication.